MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

   - enduser
 ---

-# Governance in Power Automate Desktop
+# Governance in Power Automate

-## Prevent users manually updating Power Automate Desktop
+## Prevent users manually updating Power Automate for desktop

-Using the following registry entry you can prevent users to manually update Power Automate Desktop on their machines and receive update notifications.
+Using the following registry entry you can prevent users to manually update Power Automate for desktop on their machines and receive update notifications.

 | | |
 |---|---|